Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Model Details

-We use the PyTorch implementation of BERT from the Transformers library of~\citep{Wolf2019HuggingFacesTS} as a base for our models.
+We use the PyTorch implementation of BERT from the Transformers library of~\citep{wolf-etal-2020-transformers} as a base for our models.
 We fine-tune all models for 50 epochs with hyper-parameters set as follows: batch size of 64 examples, maximum sequence length of 50 word pieces, dropout set to 0.1 (for both attentions and hidden layers), and weight decay of 0.01.
 For optimization, we use Adam with a learning rate of 8e-05, $\beta_1$ 0.9, $\beta_2$ 0.999, $\epsilon$ 1e-06, and warm-up proportion of 0.1.
-Finally, in order to balance between the intent and the slot losses, we set the parameter $\gamma$ (Eq.~\ref{eq:joint:loss}) to 0.6.
-In order to tackle the problem with random fluctuations for BERT, we ran the experiments three times and we used the best-performing model on the development set.
+Finally, in order to balance between the intent and the slot losses, we set the parameter $\gamma$ (Eq.~\ref{eq:joint:loss}) to 0.6, we test the range 0.4--0.8 with 0.1 increment.
+All the models use the same pre-processing, post-processing, and the standard for these tasks metrics.
+In order to tackle the problem with random fluctuations for BERT/RoBERTa, we ran the experiments three times and we used the best-performing model on the development set.
 We define the latter as the highest sum from all three measures described in Section~\ref{sec:setup:metrics}.
 All the above-mentioned hyper-parameter values were tuned on the development set, and then used for the final model on the test set.
-[2]{\multicolumn{1}{p{0.95cm}}{ #1 \\ #2}} {}
+All models were trained on a single K80 GPU instance for around an hour.